 Does the child have any recognised behaviour problems?
 Have reasonable adjustments already been made or could they now be made?
-(Evidence could be SEN documentation eg Statement, IEP, Risk Assessments) Even if the child does have a recognised behaviour problem the Headteacher has a duty of care to all children.
+(Evidence could be

+SEN documentation eg Statement, IEP, Risk Assessments).
+Even if the child does have a recognised behaviour problem the Headteacher has a duty of care to all children.
 If the risk to others cannot be controlled, then exclusion should be considered.

-Would allowing the child to remain in school seriously harm the education or welfare of other children or adults?
+Would allowing the child to remain in school seriously harm the education or welfare of the pupil or others, such as staff or pupils in the school?